mfranzon/blog/kubetips/content/about.md

 challenges to solve, sometimes it is fun sometimes it is frustrating, but always I learn something new.

-I think on this website as an "incident playbook" more than a blog.
+I think on this website as a "playbook" more than a blog.
 I will tell about my troubles with Docker, Podman, Singularity, Kubernetes, CRI-O, containerd and some useful tips or software to use to avoid sleepless nights!